DimasDMM/live-timing-strategy/lts-api/README.md

   --env-file .env.indocker \
   --name lts-api \
   --network lts-network \
+  --env DEBUG=1 \
   -p 8090:80 \
   lts-api
 ```

-> Note that the environment variables file is `.env.indocker`.
+> Note 1: the environment variables file is `.env.indocker` to run the
+  container.

+> Note 2: The above command has `DEBUG=1`, so the output of the API REST is
+  more verbose when we are implementing new code.

+Once the container is running, we may see all the available endpoints at
+[http://127.0.0.1/docs](http://127.0.0.1/docs).
+Additionally, we may import the
+Postman's template located at `./data/postman.json`.

 ## Tests